liangchow/leetcode/Notes/JS.md

   greet()
 }

+// Hello!
+You are online.

 # Code 2
 # If user.online is true, it doesn't short-circuit the second operand and HAS to return greet().
-If user.online is false, it shorts and never returns greet() .
+If user.online is false,
+it shorts and never returns greet().

 user.online && greet()

-// Hello!
-You are online.
 // Hello!
 You are online.
 ```
 ```